Words by Lula Criado

 Fashion is a visual language that has an intimate relationship with people and helps define their identity and the communities in which they live.
 Since the beginning of civilisation, people have used animal hides to cover themselves with a second skin, but what if textiles could be grown using only cultured bacteria?

-You are a fashion designer, when and how do the fascination with the microorganisms come about?
+You are a fashion designer, when and how does the fascination with microorganisms come about?

 Green tea, sugar, a few microbes and a little time are the ingredients of your fascinating experiments, how do you feed your creativity?

 Nature is the greatest inspiration.
 The natural world is the best designer I know.

 Innovation requires curiosity, what was the first thing awake the curiosity in you?

 Science fiction.
 I was a fan as a child and still am today.
 I’ll never be bored of thinking about how to design a better future.

 When you are blocked, what do you do to get your ideas to come up again?

 I wish I had more time to visit museums and galleries, they’re such great places to recharge your imagination.
 That and foreign travel, I love travelling in Mexico.

 Is a mistake an opportunity to do something new?